-If, on the other hand, there are material contributors who are <strong> not</strong> joining the podling as initial contributors, or if there are additional corporate entities who can claim rights in the code, then SGAs are required from those individuals or corporations.
+If, on the other hand, there are material contributors who are not joining the podling as initial contributors, or if there are additional corporate entities who can claim rights in the code, the podling must obtain SGAs from those individuals or corporations.

 IPMC Responsibility around IP Clearance